The clamshell exercise is one of the most effective movements to work the gluteus medius and menial.

 - Lay down on your left side and rest your head on your upper arm, with your feet and resting on top of each other, with your knees bent at a 90-degree angle.
 This is your starting position.

 - When you start, you want to keep your feet together and your abs tight.
 Raise your right knee as far as high as you can without lifting your right knee off the floor while always keeping your feet touching.

 - At the top of the movement, hold your knee up for 1 to 2 seconds and make sure to tighten your abs and glutes.

 - Lower your knee back to the starting position and repeat until you complete the desired amount of reps.
 Then switch sides and repeat.

-How To Do A clamshell With Resistance Bands
+How To Do A Clamshell Exercise With Resistance Bands

 To increase the amount of tension on your glutes, you can add a resistance band to help you see results faster.